 We live in interesting times (as goes the Chinese curse).
-Recently, the U.S. House of representatives held a hearing and by going to this website you can watch the hearing through a link to YOUTUBE and read the submitted statements of the witnesses.
+Recently, the U.S. House of representatives held a hearing.
 Before continuing, a look at the official time provision of the statute might be helpful:

 5 U.S. Code § 7131.
 Official time